gbrault/ipywidgetvar/ipywidgetvar/README.md

 ipywidgetvar
 ===============================

-vars between python and js
+An ipywidget object to exchange data between python and js

 Installation
 ------------